 The undead are once-living creatures from beyond the grave, now preying on the living or serving the dark will of Necromancers, unholy Priests, and certain evil gods.
 Examples of undead include skeletons, zombies, vampires, wraiths, ghosts, ghouls, and mummies.
 They are common monsters in the Dungeon, and certain branches (Ossuaries, The Crypt, and The Tomb) are populated almost exclusively by undead.
 Note that demons and demonic creatures are not undead, despite occasionally looking the part (like hellwings or reapers).

 Several undead species are available to players, offering an unusual style of play.
-Undead characters are somewhat weaker on average than the living races, but their innate resistances can often compensate for any disadvantages.
+Undead characters are somewhat weaker on average than the living races, but their innate resistances can often compensate for their disadvantages.
 Having died once already, they leave behind no ghosts to plague future adventurers.

 All undead beings (including player undead) share several immunities and vulnerabilities.
 They have immunity to poison, at least one rank of cold resistance, immunity to negative energy, immunity to torment, and they are not susceptible to mutations (they lose stats instead).
 However, they are vulnerable to the Dispel Undead spell and weapons of holy wrath (which they also cannot wield) and take more damage than living characters from holy attacks.

 Their undying nature means they cannot go berserk or fall asleep.
 Also, many spells simply will not function for them, including most of the self-altering Transmutations (Beastly Appendage, Spider Form, Ice Form, Blade Hands, Statue Form, Dragon Form, Storm Form, and Necromutation) along with Sublimation of Blood, Death's Door, and Borgnjor's Revivification.

 These are only the traits that all undead share.
 A particular undead being will have additional powers, intrinsics, and vulnerabilities peculiar to its species.

 These species of undead are available for player characters:

 - Mummy - Embalmed figures that are especially attuned to Necromancy.
 However, they cannot drink potions, and their dry, bandaged bodies are quite flammable.

 Other species may temporarily become undead by casting the Necromutation spell, gaining the standard undead resistances and vulnerabilities, but losing the ability to drink potions like mummies.